overture-stack/prelude/apps/stage/public/docs/00-overview.md

 - Validate project requirements with hands-on testing
 - Gain a clear understanding of user workflows and interactions
-- Documented data management processes
+- Document data management processes
 - Define security and access control needs
 - Build a solid foundation for production deployment planning